smrinalsingh/CoWIN/README.md

 A simple script to monitor vaccine's availability using CoWIN's public APIs.
 I've tried to simplify the process so anyone can set it up and use in no time.

 Requirements:
-1. Must have MS Outlook installed and running when using this script.
+1. You must have MS Outlook installed and running when using this script (or) you must have an 'App Password' from gmail (only Gmail IDs are supported now).
+Instructions at https://support.google.com/accounts/answer/185833
 2. Must have Python installed.

 Process: